The Nine Arch Bridge is easily one of the best things to see in Ella, and definitely one of the most iconic sites anywhere in Sri Lanka.

-The Nine Arch Bridge is one of the most iconic sights in Ella, and probably all of Sri Lanka.
-Since Sri Lanka has grown in popularity this has become a very popular spot, so we’ll provide you with some tips and tricks on how to get there, when is the best time to visit and great photo spots!
+And since Sri Lanka has grown in popularity this has become a very popular spot, so we’ll provide you with some tips and tricks on how to get there, when is the best time to visit and great photo spots!

 It's a pretty impressive structure and super popular among tourists, but how did it become so?

 The Nine Arch Bridge was built during the British Colonial period and it’s official name is actually ‘Ahas Namaye Palama’ which means “nine skies bridge and this is because when you stand below the bridge and look up, through the nine arches you can see the sky.
-Pretty cool right?

 One of the unique features of this bridge is the fact that it’s built from bricks, rock and cement.

-The bridge was commissioned in 1941 and it was said that the materials that were originally used to construct the bridge (such as metal and steel) were rearranged for military needs as WW1 had broken out.
+The bridge was commissioned in 1941 and it was said that the materials that were originally used to construct the bridge (such as metal and steel) were rearranged for military needs as WW2 had broken out.

 Back when Brad and I visited Sri Lanka, it was actually a bit of a challenge to find the proper way to the Nine Arch Bridge in Ella.
-In recent years more pathways have been developed, so it’s much easier.

 You’ve got a few options!

 Bradley and I visited the Nine Arch Bridge both at mid-day and first thing in the morning, (around 6.15 am).

 Don’t get me wrong, mid-day is fine if that’s all you can do, but there will be crowds, so if you’re looking for drone content (like we were), then you’ll want to go first thing in the morning, and the train comes around 6.40 and it’s a blue one, so it makes a pretty cool picture against the green backdrop!